QC-at-Davis/Deutsch-Jozsa-II-Qubit-Viz/README.md

 * `Deutsch's-Algorithm.ipynb`
 * `Deutsch-Jozsa.ipynb`

-There is also additional content on visualizing Qubits with the Bloch Sphere in the `Qubit-Visualization.ipynb` notebook, based off of [QCaD-Circuits-I.ipynb](https://github.com/QC-at-Davis/npquantum/blob/master/QCaD-Circuits-I.ipynb).
+There is also additional content on visualizing Qubits with the Bloch Sphere in the `Qubit-Visualization.ipynb` notebook, based off of [QCaD-Circuits-I.ipynb](https://github.com/QC-at-Davis/npquantum/blob/master/QCaD-Circuits-I.ipynb) (which you are encouraged to experiment with as well, considering it covers many of the gates this workshop didn't), along with `QCaD-Circuits-II.ipynb` in the same repository.

 ## Getting Set Up